Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 A network is a group of two or more computers connected together to communicate.
 There are 2 ways for them to communicate: wired (ethernet) and wireless (Wi-Fi, Bluetooth).

-It may seem obvious but the benefits of being in a network include accessing and sharing resources, sharing hardware like printers, communications via email, text or video, and roaming profile (can access your files from any computer in the network).
+It may seem obvious but the benefits of being in a network include accessing and sharing resources, sharing hardware like printers, communications via email, text or video, and having a roaming profile (i.e. you can access your files from any computer in the network).

 In larger networks, antiviruses and firewalls can be implemented network-wide instead of on individual computers, improving security and cost-effectiveness.

-Admins can monitor what people do on these networks, and give them rights (User Access Levels) to restrict access.
+Admins can monitor what people do on these networks, and give them rights (see User Access Levels) to restrict access.
 However, networks can cost a lot as equipment like dedicated cables or switches are needed to communicate, and malware can spread more quickly if a network has poor security.

 ### IP and MAC addressing, standards
 The 32-bit IP address system is also known as IPv4.
 It allows for over 4 billion addresses (2^32 = 4,294,967,296 addresses).
 We're running out very quickly.